bkakulavaram/nhs-jobs-test-automation-framework/README.md

 # NHS Jobs Search Automation Framework

 ## Overview

-This project is a UI Test Automation Framework developed to validate the NHS Jobs Search functionality in accordance with the provided user story and acceptance criteria.
+This project is a UI Test Automation Framework developed to validate the NHS Jobs Search functionality in alignment with the provided user story and acceptance criteria.

-The framework verifies that jobseekers can search for jobs using both basic and advanced search criteria and receive relevant, recently posted job results sorted by newest date posted.
+The framework validates that jobseekers can perform job searches using basic and advanced filters and receive relevant results.
+It also verifies filter behaviour, search result correctness, and user-triggered sorting functionality.

-The solution follows industry-standard automation engineering practices using:

-* Java 21
-* Selenium WebDriver 4
-* Cucumber BDD
-* TestNG
-* Maven
-* Page Object Model (POM)
-* Factory Design Pattern
+The solution is designed using modern automation principles with emphasis on scalability, maintainability, and cross-browser compatibility.

 ---

+## Tech Stack

+- Java 21
+- Selenium WebDriver 4+
+- Cucumber (BDD)
+- TestNG
+- Maven
+- Page Object Model (POM)
+- Factory Design Pattern
+- Selenium Manager (native driver resolution)

+---

+## Testing Approach

+A **user-centric, risk-based testing strategy** was followed.

+Focus areas:
+- End-to-end validation of job search journey from user perspective
+- Functional correctness of filters and search results
+- Validation of UI-driven behaviours (expand/collapse, filtering, sorting)
+- Cross-browser consistency (Chrome & Firefox)
+- Data-driven variability handling due to live NHS Jobs dataset

+Testing prioritised:
+- Critical user flows (search → filter → results validation)
+- High-risk areas (filters and result correctness)
+- UI consistency and usability

+---

 ## User Story

-**As a jobseeker on NHS Jobs website**
+As a jobseeker on NHS Jobs website

-**I want to search for a job with my preferences**
+I want to search for a job with my preferences

-**So that I can get recently posted job results**
+So that I can get relevant job results

 ---

 ## Acceptance Criteria

-* Given I am a jobseeker on NHS Jobs website
-* When I put my preferences into the Search functionality
-* Then I should get a list of jobs which matches my preferences
-* And sort my search results with the newest Date Posted
+- Search results are returned based on user preferences
+- Results match applied filters (keyword, location, distance, employer, pay range where applicable)
+- Advanced search filters behave correctly (expand/collapse/apply/remove)
+- Empty search behaviour is handled correctly
+- Invalid location scenarios are handled gracefully
+- Results sorting is validated when explicitly selected by the user (e.g., “Newest First”)

 ---

-## BDD Example
+## BDD Sample

 ```gherkin
 Feature: NHS Job Search